Want to disable RDP copy and paste on Win 10

 A safe way to transfer files between remote computers

-Some people may feel that RDP copy-paste makes it easy for others to transfer important data from their computers to others', putting their data safety in danger.
+Some people may feel that RDP copy-paste makes it easy for others to transfer important data from their computers to others, putting their data safety in danger.
 But what if we find a safe way to let you transfer files between computers?
 AnyViewer is a remote desktop tool that provides you with the file transfer feature.
-Once you keep your security code secretly, no one can copy files from or paste files to your device without your permission if they haven't logged in to the same account with you.
+Once you keep your security code secret, no one can copy files from or paste files to your device without your permission if they haven't logged in to the same account as you.

-Step 4.
-Then click File Transfer on the right pane.
+Step 3.
+On the Controller computer, go to Device, click the remote computer, and then click File Transfer on the right pane.

-Step 6.
-You can see the transfer status at the bottom of the File Transfer dialog box.
+Step 5.
+The transfer status is at the bottom of the File Transfer dialog box.
 Right-click to pause or remove the transfer task.
 The dialog can be closed when the transfer is complete.